 When distributing applications as JAR, EAR or WAR files, it’s a good practice, especially if other users are downloading your archives over the public internet, to digitally sign JAR files with jarsigner.

-The jarsigner tool is bundled with every JDK installation, is found in the JDK’s bin directory, and is likely accessibly directly through a command prompt or terminal window so long as the JDK’s bin directory has been put on your operating system’s PATH.
+The jarsigner tool is bundled with every Java JDK install, is found in the JDK’s bin directory, and is likely accessibly directly through a command prompt or terminal window so long as the JDK’s bin directory has been put on your operating system’s PATH.

 To sign a JAR with jarsigner, you first need to create a public and private key.
 The private key will sign the JAR, and the public key will be able to attest to the veracity of the signature.

 The JDK’s keytool can be used to create the public and private keys, and have them stored in a local keystore.
 The command to perform this operation, which requires a variety of details from the user in order to create the key, is as follows:

 [email protected] /c/ jarsigner / example / target $ keytool -genkey -alias server -keyalg RSA -keypass password -storepass password -keystore keystore.jksWhat is your first and last name?
 [Unknown]: CameronMcKenzie What is the name of your organizational unit?
 [Unknown]: TSS What is the name of your organization?
 [Unknown]: TechTarget What is the name of your City or Locality?
 [Unknown]: Toronto What is the name of your State or Province?
 [Unknown]: ON What is the two-letter country code for this unit?
 [Unknown]: CA Is CN=CameronMcKenzie, OU=TSS, O=TechTarget, L=Toronto, ST=ON, C=CA correct? [no]: yes